-The goal of this post is to compile all announced Office 365 service changes for 2018, especially those that may require admin action, into a single reference.
+The goal of this post is to compile all publicly announced Office 365 service changes for 2018, especially those that may require admin action, into a single reference.
 These changes are listed below in chronological order, based on the "Action Required" date.
 Additional information and resources related to these changes are provided where applicable.
 Updates will be made to this post as new service changes are announced, or updates to announced changes are provided.

-Note: All changes may not have been communicated to your tenant / environment.
+Note: All changes may not have been communicated to your tenant / environment

-- Added We're removing Visio Web Access from SharePoint Online - Action required by September 30, 2018
+- Added We're removing Visio Web Access from SharePoint Online - action required by September 30, 2018

 - Added Discontinuation of support for Session Border Controllers in Exchange Online Unified Messaging

 Changes to SharePoint Online pages running the classic user experience

 Action Required by: February 14, 2018

 Details: We're making some changes to SharePoint Online pages running the classic user experience.
 We're changing the default document mode of all classic pages to be Edge mode, instead of Internet Explorer (IE) 10 mode.
 This change does not apply to sites that are using custom theming, or sites that have the modern list experience disabled at the site or tenant level.
 This change will begin rolling out February 14th, and will complete by the end of February.
 For most users, this change will just increase performance and reliability of pages.
 However, some custom master pages or custom web parts may contain custom code that takes a dependency on the older IE10 document mode.

 Additional Information: Display a classic SharePoint Online site in Internet Explorer 10 document mode

 Details: Beginning February 15, 2018, users will only be able to update Yammer user profiles using the 'Display Name' attribute of a user from Azure Active Directory, instead of the 'First Name' and 'Last Name' attributes.
 We are making this change to be consistent with the rest of Office 365.